takuma7/get-country-codes/README.md

-# ISO-3166 fetcher
+# get-country-codes

-Fetches the canonical ISO 3166 country codes from [ISO's website](https://www.iso.org/obp/ui/#search) and writes to a CSV file.
+Fetches the canonical ISO 3166-1 country codes from [ISO's website](https://www.iso.org/obp/ui/#search) and writes to a CSV file.

-This repository runs the command via GitHub Actions on push and schedule (monthly).
-The resulting CSV file is then pushed to [`takuma7/iso-3166-csv`](https://github.com/takuma7/iso-3166-csv) for easy use.
+If your only interest is to get the CSV file, you can check  [`takuma7/iso-3166-1-csv`](https://github.com/takuma7/iso-3166-1-csv) out.

 ## CLI